ux-mark/recipes/docs-configuration/Recipe-Edit-Interface.md

 3. Select one or more image files to upload
 4. The images will be uploaded and displayed in the form

+**Note**: It's recommended to provide at least one image for each recipe to improve its appearance throughout the site.

+### Managing Image Order

+The order of images matters as the first image becomes the "Main Image":

+1. To reorder images, you need to remove and re-upload them in the desired order
-The first image in the list will be used as the main image for the recipe in listings and cards.
+2. The main image (first in the list) will be labeled with "Main Image" text

 ### Removing Images